 And related to this one; was Willow truly a lesbian or was she a closet bisexual?
 This was a topic that could start World War 3 on internet forums back in the day.

-Season 7's last five episodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
+Complete Monster: Besides Angelus (see Buffy Verse), Season7'slastfiveepisodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
 A defrocked priest turned Serial Killer of young women, Caleb uses the trust that people have in him to get closer to his victims, before torturing and killing them.
-In his first appearance he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
-He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, all while cracking bad jokes the entire time.
-He also coordinates the actions of the Bringers, organising the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
-A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions; he also gets a real kick out reenacting his murders with the shapeshifting First.
-Perhaps the most frightening thing about Caleb, however, is that he is entirely human, with nary a supernatural excuse, nor a Freudian Excuse, that we know of.
-Had the character been developed as The Dragon for the entire season, he may well have been shown to have a supernatural excuse, such as for whatever reason lacking a soul despite being human (as with Mayor Wilkins' having sold his or as Buffy could have ended up had the stealing of her soul in "Living Conditions" not been prevented), and/or a Freudian Excuse of having had a very cruel mother and having had women treat him cruelly before he snapped and became the monster he became.
+In his first appearance, he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
+He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, cracking bad jokes the entire time.
+He also coordinates the actions of the Bringers, organizing the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
+A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions.
+He also gets a real kick out reenacting his murders with the shape shifting First.
+Perhaps the most frightening thing about Caleb, however, is that he is human, with nary a supernatural excuse, nor a Freudian Excuse, in sight.

 Ensemble Darkhorse: Spike.
 It's clear that he was a major character from the get go (but originally just for Season 2), and the writers always liked the character, but it seems like nobody quite expected just how mucheveryone was going to love him.
 Many, many Buffy fans consider him the best character in the show, to the point where despite the weirdness of his relationship with Buffy in Season 6 there are still a vast number of Spike/Buffy shippers about.